tinyos/tinyos-main/README.md

 TinyOS Wiki
 -----------

-***
-Sorry.
-The wiki appears to be dead.
-Sorry about that but I (we) don't have write access to the old TinyOS wiki at Stanford and haven't built a new one.
-(let me know if you want to put one together, cire831@gmail.com).
-***

 Much information about how to setup and use TinyOS can be found on the [wiki](http://tinyos.stanford.edu/tinyos-wiki/index.php/Main_Page).
 It is also editable by the community if you have information to add or update.